Tramontana (ice cream)

 Tramontana is an Argentine dessert and ice cream flavor.

-History

-Juan Guarracino, founder of Freddo ice cream franchise, created and named the flavor in honor to his friend Giuseppe Tramontano.
+Juan Guarracino, founder of Freddo ice cream franchise, created and named the flavor in honor to his friend Giuseppe Tramontano, an Italian-born man who moved to Argentina with his wife after World War II.
+In the 1970s, the Tramontana family had founded an ice cream parlor named Tramontana in a seaside resort town.
 It was originally made with white chocolate dipped in dark chocolate, and it would later include dulce de leche and coated cookies.
+In time, Giuseppe began making his own version that was similar to but not exactly the same as Guarracino's creation.
+Today, it is regarded in Argentina as a classic flavor.